 By Matt Shipman, North Carolina State University

-NC State’s Department of Civil, Construction and Environmental Engineering is part of the university’s College of Engineering.
+NC State’s Department of Sociology and Anthropology is a joint department of the university’s College of Humanities and Social Sciences and College of Agriculture and Life Sciences.